Lanka-Vasanth/Snake-Game/README.md

+# Snake game

-# Introduction
+## Introduction

-## A Snake game made using Python and the turtle library.
+A Snake game made using Python and the turtle library.